pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_2/index.md

 Just google: *"self-hosted version of X software"*.
 Look for the docker compose installation.
 As you can see, it is very easy and clean.

-Some other self hosted software that I like for internal use:
+Some other self-hosted software that I like for internal use:

 - [Paperless](https://docs.paperless-ngx.com/) to digitalize paper documents
+- [AudioBookShelf](https://www.audiobookshelf.org/)+ [Lissen](https://play.google.com/store/apps/details?id=org.grakovne.lissen&hl=da) (android client) for listening audiobooks.
 - [Obsidian](https://obsidian.md/) for notetaking (via Nextcloud)
-- [Home Assistant](https://www.home-assistant.io/installation/alternative/#docker-compose) for managing smart bulbs and other home devices
+- [Home Assistant](https://www.home-assistant.io/installation/alternative/#docker-compose) for managing smart bulbs and other smart home devices
 - [Recipya](https://github.com/reaper47/recipya/) for cooking recepies
 - [Kestra](https://kestra.io/) to orchestrate and automate data pipelines (data engineering)